briansimiyuj/doctor-appointment-app/README.md

 The About page is a simple page that explains what MediCare is and what it does.
 It will have a heading, an image, about text and WhyChooseUs section.

   1. Create a About page and mount it on Script component and provide a route for it
+    a.
+Create a heading
+    b.
+Create about image and mount it on About page